Nebby1999/VariantPack-TheOriginal30/VariantPack-TheOriginal30/Assets/README.md

     - Mesh Swaps are currently not implemented in VarianceAPI, as such, the Armored Beetle doesnt have its meshswap.

 ## Changelog
+'1.1.2'

+- Internal Changes to the Code.

+- Fixed Stone Titan Colossus being stupidly small.

+- Updated to use VarianceAPI 0.7.0

 '1.1.1'

 - Fixed a null ref exception that caused the mod to not load.